-This doesn’t mean you can’t build up the infrastructure, and extend it so that you can profit from online backup, antivirus, and all the other things a typical business needs.
-But don’t jump into offering managed services until you are properly set up for it.
+This doesn’t mean you can’t build up the infrastructure and extend it so that you can profit from online backup, antivirus, and all the other things a typical business needs.
+But don’t offer managed services until you are properly set up for it.

 3. What kinds of clients are you working with?

 You must look at your client base and gain an understanding of who you’re dealing with and what kinds of budgets they have.
 At the “smaller” end of the market, you may find yourself with clients that are only willing to pay for IT assistance on an “as needed” basis.

 4. Does the MSP model make financial sense?

 The MSP model tends to make more financial sense once you deal with companies of ten or more users.
 With smaller firms, you may find you can make more money billing hourly or daily.

 Yes, the MSP model provides for a more stable income, but you may prefer (at least for now) to sacrifice this stability for the chance to make more profit at the end of the year.

 5. Can you make an adequate commitment?

 When you sign a client up for a managed services contract, they will have certain expectations of you.
 If you decide you want to take a three-week holiday, they will expect their needs to be met in your absence.

 If your company is not yet sufficiently established to meet the needs of the contract at any given time, you may be better off avoiding the risk of over-commitment.